-Black pepper actually activates the curcumin in turmeric and helps it become bioavailable (gives your body the ability to use it as intended).
+Black pepper actually activates the curcumin in turmeric and helps it become bioavailable (it gives your body the ability to use it as intended).

-Without black pepper you wont reap the titillating benefits!
-You can use the supplement as needed to give you a boost of sexy feels – as needed—or heck—take it every day if you’re feeling it.
-Remember though, you want your partner to be able to keep up with you! (nudge nudge, wink).
+Without black pepper, you won’t reap the titillating benefits!
+You can use the supplement as needed to give you a boost of sexy feels as needed—or heck—take it every day if you’re feeling it.
+Remember though, you want your partner to be able to keep up with you!

 Move your body!
 I like to think of exercise simply as movement, not as a chore to complete every day.
-You don’t have to be a gym rat to reap the benefits of exercise and how they connect to libido.
-We know exercise improves heart function, blood flow and helps to manage stress, depression and anxiety.
+You don’t have to be a gym rat to reap the benefits of exercise and how they connect to increasing your libido.
+We know exercise improves heart function, blood flow, and helps to manage stress, depression, and anxiety.

-I like to think of exercise as the great equilibrator – it helps bring your entire body into rhythm.
-Try 30 minutes of exercise per day (dancing to Queen Bey to get your heart rate up is my personal favorite form) and see what happens!
+I like to think of exercise as a great equalizer—it helps bring your entire body into a rhythm.
+Try 30 minutes of exercise per day (dancing to Queen Bey to get your heart rate up is my personal favorite) and see what happens!
 Side note: having sex directly after exercise can help sex feel more pleasurable with stronger orgasms due to the increase in blood flow to your genitals.
-Ohhhkay – see for yourself.
+You’ll just have to see for yourself!

-Smoking, excessive alcohol consumption and recreational drug use can dampen your vitality.
-Heart health, good circulation and good sleep are all relative to a better libido.
+Smoking, excessive alcohol consumption, and recreational drug use can dampen your vitality.
+Heart health, good circulation, and good sleep are all related to increases in your libido.

-If you’re in the habit of abusing any of these substances on the reg – this is your friendly non-judgemental cue to cut back.
-Your whole body is a beautiful interconnected system, abuse one part and your flow is undoubtedly thrown off.
-Don’t feel guilty – just do the best you can.
-Consider cutting back or quitting altogether if you notice a connection between feeling your best and brightest self and partaking in these different substances that many use as ways to blow off tension and steam.
+If you’re in the habit of abusing any of these substances on the reg then this is your friendly and non-judgemental cue to cut back.
+Your whole body is a beautiful interconnected system—abuse one part and your flow is undoubtedly thrown off.
+Don’t feel guilty, just do the best you can.
+Consider cutting back or quitting altogether if you notice a disconnect between feeling like your best and brightest self and partaking in these different substances.
 You might be surprised at how much living au natural gets you back in your groove.

-I hope some of the science and ideas mentioned here help you get your groove back, or maybe just spice it up a little!
+I hope some of the science and ideas mentioned here help you bring sexy back or even just spice it up a little!
 Never be afraid to reach out to a general health practitioner or a sex therapist if you need more help than cruising this article can give you.
-Sex is an important, healthy and beautiful part of life and everyone deserves to feel comfortable with how their body and mind interact with this basic need and desire.
+Sex is an important, healthy, and beautiful part of life.
+Everyone deserves to feel comfortable with how their body and mind interact with these basic needs and desires.
 Have fun, be safe, and definitely use protection wisely!